DSJAS/DSJAS/docs/install/Before you begin.md

 [Downloads page](https://github.com/OverEngineeredCode/DSJAS/releases/latest)

+> **Important!** *Do not* download from the big green button on the GitHub homescreen looks like a download button.
+This will download the DSJAS developer source tree, which will be missing configuration files and will break the site. *Do* use the above download page.

 From this download page, you will find a download location for a file which is named along the lines of the following:

     DSJAS-stable.zip